Skipped to content

 Once a ship is safely alongside at berth, some of their engines or generators continue to run - as ships require power to carry out their operations – whether for cargo unloading or to provide electricity for the ship’s crew and passengers, including for lighting, heating and cooling, refrigeration, cooking and food preparation, and communication systems.

-When ships can plug-in to renewable energy from the shore, this allows them to power down their auxiliary engines – reducing CO2 emissions, noise and air pollution.
+When ships can plug-in to renewable electricity from the shore, this allows them to power down their auxiliary engines – reducing CO2 emissions, noise and air pollution.

 Benefits of Shore Power

-The supply of certified renewable energy for Shore Power at the Bays Port precinct is estimated to achieve a reduction of up to 14,000 tonnes of CO2 emissions per annum.
-This would be the equivalent to removing 4000 passenger vehicles off the road or planting over 70,000 trees every year.
+The supply of certified renewable energy for Shore Power at the White Bay Cruise Terminal is estimated to achieve a reduction of up to 4,000 tonnes of CO2 emissions per annum.
+This would be the equivalent to taking 1,100 cars off Sydney’s roads or planting 20,000 trees each year.

 As well as the significant reduction in greenhouse gas emissions, the introduction of Shore Power could see a reduction in noise from cruise ships of up to 10dB.
 Powering down the ships’ engines which normally burn diesel fuel will also reduce local air pollution and associated odours.